PHPDEV-OPS/Mpesa-Practise1.0/README.md

-This project is provided for learning/demo purposes and does not offer any warranty or guarantee.
+This project is provided for learning/demo purposes.

 ---